smjeffery22/lighthouse-web-notes/Week-4-Notes.md

 * **Precedence or Cascade**
   * An element may be targeted by multiple selectors and may have a property set on it in more than once
-  * Rules with more specific selector take prescedence over a less specific one
+  * Rules with more specific selector take precedence over a less specific one
     * Rule occurring later in the stylesheet overwrites a previous one

 * **Specificity**